-Process development deferred revenue generally represents customer payments received in advance of the Company's fulfillment of performance obligations associated with the custom development of a manufacturing process and analytical methods for a customer's product.
-As of March 31, 2024, there was \$0.6 million of deferred revenue related to process development.
+CDMO deferred revenue generally represents customer payments received in advance of the Company's fulfillment of performance obligations associated with the custom development of a manufacturing process and analytical methods for a customer's product.
+As of June 30, 2024, there was \$2.4 million of deferred revenue related to CDMO.

-Convertible Promissory Note, Related Party
+Convertible and Non-convertible Promissory Note, Related Party

-The Company accounts for its convertible promissory note, related party under ASC 815, Derivatives and Hedging ("ASC 815").
+The Company accounts for its convertible and non-convertible promissory notes, related party under ASC 815, Derivatives and Hedging ("ASC 815").
 Under 815-15-25, the election can be at the inception of a financial instrument to account for the instrument under the fair value option under ASC 825.
-The Company has made such election for its convertible promissory note, related party.
-Using fair value option, the convertible promissory note, related party is required to be recorded at its initial fair value on the date of issuance, and remeasured at each balance sheet date thereafter.
-Changes in the estimated fair value of the convertible note, related party are recognized as a change in the fair value of the convertible promissory note, related in the statements of operations and comprehensive income.
+The Company has made such election for its convertible and non-convertible promissory notes, related party.
+Using fair value option, these promissory notes are required to be recorded at their initial fair value on the date of issuance, and remeasured at each balance sheet date thereafter.
+Changes in their estimated fair value are recognized as a change in the fair value of the convertible and non-convertible promissory note, in the statements of operations and comprehensive income.